Does Creatine Affect Sleep? Myths and Facts

 What is Creatine and What Does It Do?

 Creatine is a naturally occurring compound primarily found in the muscles, where it serves as a critical energy source during high-intensity activities such as weightlifting and sprinting.
+Modern evidence also shows that creatine could have brain-boosting nootropic benefits, too.

 Despite its widespread use, creatine has been subject to various misconceptions, including concerns about safety, potential side effects, and its purported impact on sleep quality.
 But there’s good news–creatine may not have a negative impact on sleep.
 In fact, it may even have some sleep-supporting benefits.